Meenah001/AMIS-Company-Sales-Report/README.md

 ![Customer’s Table](https://user-images.githubusercontent.com/97677904/210133551-6dfc7fca-8ece-4c41-886b-c346d05a0ff6.png)

-The column headers which were initially seen to be among the rows (records), were changed using the "Use the first row has Headers" in power query.
+The first rows were not headers and this was solved by applying the "Use First row as header" in power query.
+The datatypes for each column was also changed accordingly.

 ---